 Biopsy results proved that rather than a tumor, it was extensive abdominal inflammation that was was crushing her lungs.
 Hannah remained in critical condition for several days.
 After considering the possibility that she might have lymphoma or leukaemia a week of tests finally brought a diagnosis; stage 4 rhabdomyosarcoma cancer.
 Hannah's diagnosis was the 3rd known in the world.

 After a long 15 month battle and every infection possible, Hannah beat all the odds and in October of 2013 was deemed cancer free.

 Devastatingly, only 2 short months after a "Make a Wish" trip to Disneyland was planned, regular follow-up blood work showed even more horrifying news . . .
 Hannah now had leukemia.
-After numerous tests the doctors discovered this leukemia was a result of the chemotherapy drug (Itopiside) that she was treated with.
-The odds of this drug-caused cancer occuring were less then 1 percent.
-The leukemia had been present in her earlier scans but missed because because of the focus looking for rhabdomyosarcoma.
+After numerous tests the doctors discovered this leukaemia was a result of the chemotherapy drug (Itopiside) that she was treated with.
+The odds of this drug-caused cancer occurring were less then 1 percent.
+The leukaemia had been present in her earlier scans but missed because because of the focus looking for rhabdomyosarcoma.

 Because chemotherapy caused her second cancer, chemotherapy can't fix this leukaemia.
 Hannah's best chance of living was thought to be a stem cell transplant from a willing donor who is a perfect match.
 However, in order to do this they would have to give Hannah intensive amounts of chemotherapy again plus more radiation and they know that Hannah's poor body wouldn't handle it and her organs would fail.
 It was then decided to try a very rare form of transplant called HAPLO.
 This would require her mother to now save her life.